flutter/website/animations/hero-animations/index.md

   or build a custom route using [PageRouteBuilder.](https://docs.flutter.io/flutter/widgets/PageRouteBuilder-class.html)

-## Flying transitions
+## Standard hero animations

 <div class="whats-the-point" markdown="1">

 <b> <a id="whats-the-point" class="anchor" href="#whats-the-point" aria-hidden="true"><span class="octicon octicon-link"></span></a>What's the point?</b>

 * Specify a route using MaterialPageRoute, CupertinoPageRoute, or PageRouteBuilder.
-The flying examples shown here use MaterialPageRoute.
+The examples in this section use MaterialPageRoute.
 * Change the size of the image at the end of the transition by wrapping the destination's image in a SizedBox.
 * Change the location of the image by placing the destination's